SofiaBargues/frontend-30/README.md

-# ⚛️React developer 30-projects Roadmap 🌼
+# ⚛️ React developer 30-projects Roadmap

 ## Description
 This project presents a roadmap featuring 30 challenges designed to enhance your skills in web development.
 The challenges focus on **React ⚛️**, **Tailwind 🌬️**, and **TypeScript ⌨️**.
 Whether you're a beginner or looking to refine your existing knowledge, this roadmap allows you to tackle challenges in any order, making it a flexible learning tool.